johnhadaway/johnhadaway.github.io/_writing/longing-for-belonging.markdown

 layout: writing
 year: 2022
 date: 28/07/2022
-display-date: "July 28, 2022"
+display-date: 'July 28, 2022'
-short-title: "On nomadism, under-clustering, and the value of connector nodes"
+short-title: 'On nomadism, under-clustering, and the value of connector nodes'
-long-title: "The longing for belonging: On nomadism, under-clustering, and the value of connector nodes"
+long-title: 'The longing for belonging: On nomadism, under-clustering, and the value of connector nodes'
 id: longing-belonging-2022
 external:
 external-url:
 publication:
 ---